dylanreed/dylanreed.com/progress.md

   </div>
 </div>

-Follow along with my progress and support my writing on [Patreon](http://dylan.la/23JgCMg).
-Thanks.
+Follow along with my progress and support my writing on <a href="http://dylan.la/23JgCMg">Patreon</a>.
+Thanks